The Zen Diaries of Garry Shandling

-The Zen Diaries of Garry Shandling is an American documentary film that premiered on HBO in two parts on March 26 and 27, 2018.
+The Zen Diaries of Garry Shandling is an American documentary miniseries that premiered on HBO in two parts on March 26 and 27, 2018.
 Directed and produced by Judd Apatow, the film explores the life and legacy of comedian Garry Shandling.

 Premise

 The Zen Diaries of Garry Shandling features "interviews from nearly four dozen friends, family and colleagues; four decades’ worth of television appearances; and a lifetime of personal journals, private letters and home audio and video footage."

 Persons featured

 The documentary features the voice of actor Michael Cera reading various excerpts from Shandling's diaries and includes interviews with: